 Do I need to supervise my 13-17 year old?

 No, not really.
 I taught high school for 6 years and they’ll be fine.
-You can hang out in the yard, go home and take a nap or sign up and do the workshop with them!
+You can hang out in the garden, go home and take a nap or sign up and do the workshop with them!

 Full refund up to 5 days prior to the workshop.
 Because I have to prepare materials for each student any cancellation within 5 days will incur a $12 fee.
 Full refund if there is a replacement for your space.
 Discount will be taken out of refund if first or second course is completed and remaining courses are cancelled.